Jenni ‘JWoww’ Farley Shares Adorable Video Of Son Greyson Naming Colors Following Autism Diagnosis

 But not everyone was ready to throw in the towel regarding the relationship.
 Matthews has repeatedly insisted that they are working on their relationship, complete with grand romantic gestures and even an anniversary dinner, but it looks like for now at least their focus is squarely on their children.

 Besides Greyson, the couple shares 4-year-old daughter Meilani.
-The two met on season one of Jersey Shore, and welcomed their first child in 2014.
+The two met on Season 1 of Jersey Shore and welcomed their first child in 2014.
 The divorce is still ongoing, although reports indicate that proceedings have slowed down.
-Whatever the state of their marriage, it is clear that the top priority for both JWoww and Matthews are their children — and from the videos, Greyson is flourishing!
+Whatever the state of their marriage, it is clear that the top priority for both JWoww and Matthews are their children.
+And from the videos, Greyson is flourishing!